The Touchy Matter of Getting Old and Possibly Dying

 This “exit” business comes as a shock, never mind that we all know it’s inevitable.

 Years ago, a book review in The New York Times said my novel Sister India showed me to be “a writer with a keen sense of the precariousness of our lives….”
-At the time, that surprised me.
-I didn’t think I had any such sense.
+That surprised me.
+It’s true that the story is set in the Hindu holy city on the Ganges believed to be the most auspicious place to die.
+However the story’s about a guest house full of travelers caught in a city-wide curfew with the troubled inn-keeper and the man she secretly loves.
+I didn’t think I was writing about precariousness of life or that I had any such sense.
 I was sure I didn’t.
 Now I’m starting to acquire it.

 The awareness does add a sharper edge to appreciation for being alive, for my loved ones who are living.
 And so far, I’ve been lucky.
 Several of my people have survived recent close calls.
 Both those situations are likely at some point to change.